AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 >*He returned from the first path with the red gem.
 Night had fallen and the second path was bathed in a green glow.
 He
 >stepped onto the green sand remembering tales from his childhood about a wizard that could make you disappear.*

 This is the simplest solution we will be looking at.
-In **Angular2** we can provide component specific *CSS*.
-The way the framework renders this into the final page DOM ensures that the style is only applied to the component and not the rest of the page.
+In **Angular2** we can provide component specific **CSS**.
+The way the framework renders this into the **DOM** ensures that the style is only applied to the component and not the rest of the page.

-In this case we do not need the extra error component component of the previous solution and therefore our base component's **HTML** becomes:
+In this case we do not need the extra error component of the previous solution and therefore our base component's **HTML** becomes:
 {% highlight html %}
 <extended-input [labelText]="'Some number'"